otr4j/otr4j/README.markdown

 the rules already while coding.
 The respective configuration files can be found in the `codecheck` folder.

+Apart from the auto formatters in IDE projects (see below), there is a configuration file for the standalone formatter [Artistic Style] (astyle) included with the project. astyle can be used to reach a basic level of code style compliance but it doesn't handle all cases correctly.
+Therefore, please watch the [Checkstyle] report after using astyle and only use astyle and any other auto formatter only for code sections that you have changed to achieve minimal patch sizes that keep merging simple.

 ## IDE Integration

 ### Eclipse